-or ISVs that specialize in high technology, finding the ideal software engineering partner can be daunting.
+For companies that specialize in Medtech, Life Sciences, and Healthcare, finding the ideal software engineering partner can be daunting.
 But with the right strategies and the ability to self-assess, it can lead to enormous benefits.
-Beyond black-and-white metrics like ROI, partnering with a software product engineering company that specializes in high-quality regulated software product development can provide you with a unique outside perspective that leads to surprising new innovations - and new and expanded revenue streams.
+Beyond black and white metrics like ROI, partnering with a software product engineering company that specializes in high-quality regulated software product development can provide you with a unique outside perspective that leads to surprising new innovations - and new and expanded revenue streams!